cloudfoundry/cf-drain-cli/cmd/space_drain/README.md

 While the CF Drain CLI is the preferred deployment strategy, this app can be deployed with out it.

-Build the app with
+1. Build the app with

 ```
 go build
 ```

-Once the app is built, deploy it with the following command
+2. Once the app is built, deploy it with the following command

 ```
 cf push <name> -b binary_buildpack -c ./space_drain -u proccess --no-start
 ```

-Set the envrioronment variables in [Configuration](#config)
+3. Set the envrioronment variables in [Configuration](#Configuration)

-run
+4. Run

 ```
 cf start <name>
 ```

-## <a="config"></a> Configuration
+## Configuration
 Set the following environment variables on the app with the command

 ```
 cf set-env <name> VARIABLE <VALUE>
 ```

-SPACE_ID - The ID (rather than the name) of the space the drain is deployed to DRAIN_NAME - The space drain app name.
-This is used so the drain ignores itself DRAIN_URL - Where to drain the apps. https, syslog, and syslog-tls are supported DRAIN_TYPE - Wether to drain log, metrics, counter, or all API_ADDR - The address of your CF API
+* SPACE_ID - The ID (rather than the name) of the space the drain is deployed to
+* DRAIN_NAME - The space drain app name.
+This is used so the drain ignores itself
+* DRAIN_URL - Where to drain the apps. https, syslog, and syslog-tls are supported
+* DRAIN_TYPE - Wether to drain log, metrics, counter, or all
+* API_ADDR - The address of your CF API
-UAA_ADDR - the address of your UAA API
+* UAA_ADDR - the address of your UAA API
-CLIENT_ID - The UAA client to fetch auth tokens given a UAA Refresh token SKIP_CERT_VERIFY - Whether to Skip SSL Validation on outbound calls REFRESH_TOKEN - The Refresh token to be used to get auth tokens
+* CLIENT_ID - The UAA client to fetch auth tokens given a UAA Refresh token
+* SKIP_CERT_VERIFY - Whether to Skip SSL Validation on outbound calls
+* REFRESH_TOKEN - The Refresh token to be used to get auth tokens